Whiteknight/whiteknight.github.com/drafts/6model.md

 going to have to try extremely hard to make sure all these fancy new systems work well together, and aren't designed separately without accomodation.

+In subsequent posts I'm going to talk about some of the problems with our current object model (and some proposals for solutions), and 6model.
+I'll be talking about what 6model is, what it provides and how we are going to get it into Parrot.
+I'll also be blogging about progress once we start the actual work.
+Jonathan Worthington is starting the work to port Rakudo over to 6model, and we both expect 6model will need to be changed a little bit during that process.
+Once he has made some progress and things calm down a little bit, we will start porting it into Parrot and building a new object model on top of it.